JEAPI-DEV/MazeCreator/README.md

 # Maze Creator

-This project is an enhanced maze creator application built in Java.
-It allows users to create complex, game-ready mazes with forms collection mechanics for the **Maze Runner** multiplayer game system.
-The editor supports 1-8 players with sophisticated form collection sequences.
+This project is a maze creator application built in Java.
+It allows users to create, mazes with forms collection mechanics for the Maze Runner game system.

 ## Features

-### Core Functionality
-- **Visual Maze Editor**: Interactive grid-based editing with click-and-drag support
-- **Multi-Player Support**: 1-8 players with color-coded elements
-- **Dynamic Grid Sizing**: 10x10 to 500x500 maze support
-- **Zoom Controls**: Ctrl+scroll zoom functionality

 ### Form Collection System
 - **Forms A-Z**: Complete alphabet of collectible forms